frantisekstanko/my-home/README.md

 - the same procedure can be executed from any starting point of the system

 - if the script fails, there is no need to "rollback" to anywhere;
-simply see what has gone wrong, fix the problem somehow, and execute the script again, without even needing to reboot
+simply see what has gone wrong, fix the problem, and execute the script again, without even needing to reboot

-- as this script is already tracked with `git`,  you can commit any fixes or changes and in a future reinstall, already start with those (or open a pull request and share with us!)
+- as this script is already tracked with `git`,  you can commit any fixes or changes and in a future reinstall, already start with those fixes applied (or open a pull request and share with us!)

 - when you are on a deployed system and decide to add/install something, you do it once and for all; simply by adding it to the